-The African Development Bank (AfDB) has set aside a $5.9 million grant to help African stakeholders to tackle Illicit Financial (IFL) in Africa.
+The African Development Bank (AfDB) has set aside a $5.9 million grant to help African stakeholders to tackle illicit financial flows in Africa.

 The grant follows the launch of the African Financial Integrity and Accountability Support Project (AFIAP) at the African Union headquarters in Addis Ababa on March 7.

-It is a three-year project in partnership with the Coalition for Dialogue on Africa (CoDA), which according to the multilateral lender, will help African stakeholders actively engage in stemming such flows to improve domestic revenue mobilization in African countries.
+It is a three-year project in partnership with the Coalition for Dialogue on Africa (CoDA), will help stakeholders actively engage in stemming illicit financial flows in Africa to improve domestic revenue mobilization in African countries.

 “The grant will support CoDA in its role as the secretariat of both the AU High-Level Panel on IFFs, the Joint Secretariat of the Consortium to Stem IFFs from Africa, and the annual African Fiscal Policy Forum,” reads a statement in part.